 Ownership Status of Company

 The next three letters of CIN indicate the classification or type of firm.
-Depending on the type of the company, following abbreviations are used in the CIN:
+Depending on the type of the company, the following abbreviations are used in the CIN:

 - PTC: Private Limited Company